A1Sushi/A1Sushi/README.md

 ## Welcome
 - 👋 Hi, I’m @A1Sushi
 - 🎓 I’m currently interested in becoming a web / software developer
-- 🌱 I’m currently learning full stack development full-time as on October 1st, 2022
+- 🌱 I resumed learning full stack development part-time (after a long break to finish an unrelated degree) as of October 1st, 2022
 - 👾 I enjoy following combat sports such as mma and boxing in my free time!
+- 🥊 I also box during the week at night after coding during the day to decompress!

 ## Current
 - 🏆 Working a part-time job while I pursue programming in my free-time